saloni-ratho/FoodDel/README.md

 # 🍽️ Food Delivery Website - Frontend (React.js)

 This is the **frontend** of a Food Delivery Web App built using **React.js**.
 It provides a modern and responsive user interface where customers can browse food items, add them to cart, and place orders.
-Designed to connect with a backend (Node.js/Express API) for full functionality.

----

 ## 🔗 Live Preview